-Level 1: 16-24 lines OR 1-2 minutes

-Level 2: 20-32 lines OR 1.5-2.5 minutes

-Levels 3 and 4: 24-46 lines OR 2-3 minutes
+Level 1: 16-24 lines OR 1-2 minutes Level 2: 20-32 lines OR 1.5-2.5 minutes Levels 3 and 4: 24-46 lines OR 2-3 minutes

 The selection must be by a German-speaking author, i.e., originally published in German.
 It may not be a translation from a non-German-speaking author, even if it has been published, but it may be by a non-German who writes in German, e.g., Kishon.
 Poems may be edited to fit the time or line limits.
 Poetry Reading is judged on the basis of reading and not on any interpretation by the contestant, other than the use of voice changes, eye contact, facial expressions, and some use of hands.
 No props or costumes may be used.
 The contestant may not walk around.
-The title of the selection and the author must be listed along with the name of the student performing it on the alphabetical student list at the time of registration.
 Poetry Reading selections may not be used as Poetry Memory selections or vice versa by the same person.